 As of October 1, 2018, the Child Care Development Block Grant requires the State of Wisconsin to conduct background checks on individuals associated with a child care program.
 Under the new requirements, all caregiver and non-caregiver employees must undergo a DCF fingerprint-based background check every five years to be eligible to operate, work at, or reside in a child care center.
-Due to the number of background checks DCF now has to run, we are only running priority background checks at this time.

 The questionnaire below is a tool to help providers determine who needs a priority background check.
 However, it is the provider’s responsibility to ensure they are in compliance with background check requirements.